 1) Clone System Drive.

 We strongly recommend making a backup of your computer in case that some operation can further damage your data.
-You can get MiniTool Partition Wizard Pro which offers built-in bootable media builder to help you clone hard drive even though Windows cannot boot.
+You can get MiniTool Partition Wizard Pro Ultimate which offers the way to create a bootable partition manager so as to help you clone hard drive even though Windows cannot boot.
 Besides, it is very useful in fixing a computer that won't start up.

 Operations can be very easy: